Status Codes Have Stories to Tell

 RFC 2324 was clearly written as a joke, but 418 was embraced by the developer community and implemented in many web frameworks and servers.
 Node.js, Go, Python's Flask, and other major frameworks support 418.

 In 2017, when IETF's Mark Nottingham proposed "removing 418 from official status codes and freeing the number for future use," fierce opposition erupted from the developer community.
-A campaign site called "save418.com" was launched, and ultimately 418 was preserved.
+A campaign site called "save418.com" was launched, and ultimately the number 418 was kept as a reserved code, never to be reassigned to another use.
 A rare case where a technical joke was protected as the community's cultural heritage.

 451 Unavailable For Legal Reasons - An Homage to Fahrenheit 451